 Baptism in Water is not an optional extra in the Bible.
 It is the necessary second step after first surrendering to Jesus and asking Him to come and live in us.
 Baptism is important because going under the waters is symbolic of dying to self and our old way of selfish living (Biblically, self is not our identity or soul - self is the essence of selfishness in us that desires our way instead of God's way).
-Being raised up out of the water is symbolic of being made fully alive in Jesus resurrection Life.
+Being raised up out of the water is symbolic of being made fully alive in Jesus' Resurrection Life.
 His Life is a gift resident inside us that we can and must live from in order to be able to naturally be in harmony with Him, want to obey His commands and live in the ways of His Kingdom.

 Full release of resurrection Life is not ours until we are baptised in water, and we are sealed into His life as a result of this prophetic act of obedience.
 There are some parables to be seen in the Biblical way of doing this.
 One of these is others baptising us.
-This is a parable of needing to rely on God for Life which produces self control, and that salvation is not something we can do for ourselves as we are dependant on God to give us His Life that saves.
+This is a parable of needing to rely on God for Life which produces self control, and also that salvation is not something we can do for ourselves as we are dependent on God to give us His Life that saves.
 Baptism is a choice we make as a believer.
 This choice cannot be made for us by others so any form of baptism that takes place before we receive Jesus Christ is no substitute for the choice we need to make as full believers.

-I prefer to see believers baptised in water as soon as possible as it shuts off many problems and a lot of demonic interference.
+Ideally, believers should be baptised in water as soon as possible after receiving Jesus, as it frequently shuts off some problems and a lot of demonic interference.

 The Bible contains some pictures and parables that give us clues as to the results of Baptism in water.
-A passage from Exodus 29:4 talks about the washing of priests: In the law of Moses, baptism was about sanctification/cleansing for a task and about being inducted into the priesthood.
-In the new covenant in Jesus Christ, baptism is about spiritual cleansing and sealing into the Family and the Kingdom of God as a priest-king.
+A passage from Exodus 29:4 talks about the washing of priests: In the law of Moses, baptism or washing was about sanctification/cleansing for a task and about being inducted into the priesthood.
+In the new covenant in Jesus Christ, baptism is about spiritual cleansing and sealing into the Family of God and the Kingdom of God as a priest-king.
 It is primarily carried out as a step of obedience to Jesus' commands.
-Even though all the reasons for it may never be fully understood by a believer at their time of baptism, it was spoken of in the New Testament as part of the salvation process rather than an optional extra.
+Even though all the results and reasons for it may not be fully understood by a believer at their time of baptism, it was spoken of in the New Testament as part of the salvation process rather than an optional extra.
 God's response to our obedience and belief is to enable the fuller release of the resurrection life of Jesus Christ into and through our personal life.

-Mark 16:16 He who believes and is baptized shall be saved; but he who does not believe shall be lost to hell.
+Mark 16:16 He who believes and is baptised shall be saved; but he who does not believe shall be lost to hell.

 1 Peter 3:18-22 For Christ also once suffered for sins, the just for the unjust, that he might bring us to God, indeed being put to death in the flesh, but made alive in the Spirit: in which also he went and preached to the spirits in prison; to disobeying ones, when once the longsuffering of God waited in the days of Noah, while the ark was being prepared (in which a few, that is, eight souls were saved through water); which figure now also saves us, baptism; not a putting away of the filth of the flesh, but the answer of a good conscience toward God, by the resurrection of Jesus Christ; Who is at the right hand of God, having gone into Heaven, where the angels and authorities and powers are being subjected to Him.